- Word count: No minimums but posts typically run between 250-800 words. Please stay under 800 words.

 - Original Content: We ask that posts submitted be unique and original to MindBodyGreen.
 We do not accept posts that have already been published or submitted elsewhere online (not even on your personal blog) or that you plan to distribute to other websites.

 - Please send your post in the body of the message of an email.
-That means, if you're using Word, for example, you'd paste the Word document into your email.
+If you're using Word, for example, you'd paste the Word document into your email.

 - Once your posts go live, please share with your friends via email, your website, Facebook, Twitter, and any other social media.
 If your post performs extremely well and you become a regular contributor (one post a week), you can earn a spot as a highly-coveted "Wellness Expert" on our homepage.

 - By submitting to MindBodyGreen you acknowledge that you accept our terms, and any form of editing that might occur on behalf of the MindBodyGreen editorial team.